KlapkovGV/natural-language-processing/w1.intro/readme.md

 ## The NLP Pipeline

-NLP processing is not a sigle step; it is a hierarchical sequence of analyses that allow a machine to understand human language.
+NLP processing is not a single step; it is a hierarchical sequence of analyses that allow a machine to understand human language.
 Because languages vary significantly, the system follows these levels:
 1. Morphological and Lexical Analysis

 The system identifies individual words and analyzes their internal structure.
 It breaks down words into **roots and affixes**.